-Program lengths were typically limited to about a few hundreds of lines of monolithic assembly code.
-Every programmer developed his own individualistic style of writing programs according to his intuition and used this style ad hoc while writing different programs.
+Program lengths were typically limited to about a few hundred lines of monolithic assembly code.
+Every programmer developed his individualistic style of writing programs according to his intuition and used this style ad hoc while writing different programs.

 2. High-level Language Programming: Computers became faster with the introduction of semiconductor technology in the early 1960s.
 Faster semiconductor transistors replaced the prevalent vacuum tube-based circuits in a computer.
 With the availability of more powerful computers, it became possible to solve larger and more complex problems.

 3. Control Flow-based Design: A program’s control flow structure indicates the sequence in which the program’s instructions are executed.
-In order to help develop programs having good control flow structures, the flowcharting technique was developed.
+To help develop programs having good control flow structures, the flowcharting technique was developed.
 Even today, the flowcharting technique is being used to represent and design algorithms.

 4. Data Structure-oriented Design: Computers became even more powerful with the advent of Integrated Circuits (ICs) in the early 1970s.
 These could now be used to solve more complex problems.
-Software developers were tasked to develop larger and more complicated software. which often required writing in excess of several tens of thousands of lines of source code.
+Software developers were tasked to develop larger and more complicated software. which often required writing more than several tens of thousands of lines of source code.